What You Need to Know About Missouri Misdemeanor

 Class B Misdemeanor Missouri

-A Class B Misdemeanor is the second most severe Missouri Misdemeanor classification, carrying a maximum penalty of six months in jail and up to a $1000 fine.
+A Class B Misdemeanor is the second most severe Missouri Misdemeanor classification, carrying a maximum penalty of up to six months in county jail and a $1000 fine.

 A Class B Missouri Misdemeanor includes, but is not limited to, the following offenses:

-Exceeding posted speed limit by 20 or more miles per hour
+- Exceeding the posted speed limit by 20 or more miles per hour

 A Class C Misdemeanor is the third most severe Missouri Misdemeanor Classification.
 Class C Misdemeanors carry a maximum penalty of 15 days in jail and up to a $750 fine.